Chelsea – Attractions

 221 S. Main • (734) 475–8732

-CDL is an access point for the internet and information, including books, magazines, DVDs, CDs, audiobooks, e-books, streaming content, subscription databases, toys and tools in the CDL Garage, and the Ingenuity Engine makerspace.
-Presents timely, engaging, high-quality programs and events to educate, entertain, and enrich the Chelsea community, schools, and stakeholders.
+CDL is an access point for the internet and information, including books, magazines, DVDs, CDs, audiobooks, e-books, streaming content, subscription databases, toys, and tools.
+Hosts programs and events that educate, entertain, and enrich the community.
 Mon.–Thurs.
 9 a.m.–8 p.m., Fri.
 10 a.m.–6 p.m., Sat.
 10 a.m.–3 p.m., Sun.
 1–5 p.m. chelseadistrictlibrary.org

 Chelsea Farmers Markets